jaxanc/CarND-Behavioral-Cloning-P3/writeup_report.md

 ### 1. An appropriate model architecture has been employed

-My model is mainly my intepretation of the [nVidia model](http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf) (model.py lines 319-339).
+My model is mainly my intepretation of the [nVidia model](http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf) (model.py lines 181-204).
 It has some differences such as there are 4 fully connected layers instead of 3 as documented in the publication.
 The last connected layer could perhaps be an averaging or a max pooling layer.

-The model includes ELU layers to introduce nonlinearity (i.e. code line 324), and the data is normalized in the model using a Keras lambda layer (code line 322).
+The model includes ELU layers to introduce nonlinearity and the data is normalized in the model using a Keras lambda layer (code line 184).

-Both ReLu and ELU layers have both been experimented with but no noticable difference between both.
+Both ReLu and ELU layers have both been experimented with no noticable difference between them.

 ### 2. Attempts to reduce overfitting in the model

 Dropouts, regularization, augmentation and maxpooling have been introduced during development.
-In the end the augmentation techniques presented by [Vivek Yadav](https://chatbotslife.com/using-augmentation-to-mimic-human-driving-496b569760a9) created the best results.
+In the end the dropout layers between the 4 fully connected layers were implemented to produce consistent result.

-The transfer learning approach presented in model_vgg16.ipynb does contain dropout layers between the fully connected layers.
+The transfer learning approach presented in model_vgg16.ipynb also contain dropout layers between the fully connected layers.
 They were used instead of the augmentation methods as they seem to produce worse results in this approach.

 The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 73).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 ### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 368).
+The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 233).

 ### 4. Appropriate training data